 The Hussman Center for Adults with Autism is a university-based center dedicated to enriching the lives of adults with autism by promoting inclusive community engagement.
 Our center is committed to providing cutting-edge programming, training and resources for adults on the autism spectrum, Towson University students, professionals and others in the community.
-We offer a variety of programs to over 100 participants and more than 200 Towson University mentors and practicum students from 30+ majors are involved in Hussman Center learning experiences each year.
+We offer a variety of programs to over 100 participants.
+More than 200 Towson University student allies, mentors, and practicum students from 30+ majors are involved in Hussman Center learning experiences each year.

 Vision and Mission